functionsandglory/functionsandglory.github.io/_posts/2022-07-30-project-rubber-duck-therapy.md

 Turns out, Eliza and rubber duck debugging are the perfect combo for a chatterbot project, IMO.

 So please, go chat with Dr. Bill Quack.
-He will dutifully lend you his ear at any hour, night or day, free of charge!
+He will dutifully lend you his ear, at any hour, night or day, free of charge!

 ![Dr. Quack](/images/rubber-duck-therapist-sm.png)